cvat-ai/cvat/site/content/en/docs/for-users/user-guide/creating_an_annotation_task.md

     **Select files**.
 Press tab `My computer` to choose some files for annotation from your PC.
     If you select tab `Connected file share` you can choose files for annotation from your network.
     If you select ` Remote source` , you'll see a field where you can enter a list of URLs (one URL per line).
-    If you upload a video data and select `Use cache` option, you can along with the video file attach a file with meta information.
+    If you upload a video or dataset with images and select `Use cache` option, you can attach a `manifest.jsonl` file.
-    You can find how to prepare it [here](/docs/for-developers/prepare_meta_information).
+    You can find how to prepare it [here](/docs/for-developers/dataset_manifest/).

     ![](/images/image127.jpg)